Pratik960/RBACx/README.md

 This project is aimed at demonstrating the principles of Authentication, Authorization, and Role-Based Access Control (RBAC) by allowing users to register, log in, and access resources based on their assigned roles.

+## Security Features

+There are several security features that I have added to secure this **RBACx** system.

+### 1. Spring Security Integration
+- In this system, **Spring Security** is used to handle all authentication and authorization processes.
+- It takes care of essential security concerns in the backend, including user login, password validation, and securing API endpoints.

+### 2. Custom Authentication Filter
+- A **custom authentication filter** was developed to handle authentication for every incoming request to the backend.
+- This filter intercepts requests, extracts the **JWT token** from the request header, and validates it to ensure the request is from an authorized user.

+### 3. Custom JWT Token Implementation
+- **Custom JWT tokens** were created for secure user authentication and authorization.
+- These tokens are **signed and encrypted**, ensuring that only authorized users can interact with the system.
+- After a successful login, both a JWT token and a refresh token are issued.
+They are used for authenticating subsequent requests and generating a new JWT token when the current one expires.

+### 4. Refresh Token System
+- **Refresh tokens** were implemented to extend user sessions and reduce the need for frequent re-authentication.
+- Each time a user logs in, both an **access token** (JWT) and a **refresh token** are issued.
+- When the access token expires, the refresh token can be used to generate a new access token, allowing users to stay logged in without having to re-enter their credentials.
+- The refresh token is securely stored and transmitted to prevent unauthorized access.

+### 5. Role-Based Access Control (RBAC)
+- The application enforces **role-based access control (RBAC)** for different types of users.
+- Users are assigned roles like **Admin**, **User**, **Employee**, and each role has its own access rights to various resources.
+- **Spring Security** is used to manage authorization, ensuring that only users with the correct role can access certain endpoints and actions.

+### 6. Rate Limiting
+- To protect against **Distributed Denial of Service (DDoS)** attacks, the app implements **rate limiting**.
+- Rate limiting restricts the number of requests a user can make to any given API endpoint within a set amount of time.
+- This helps prevent the backend from being overwhelmed by too many requests and ensures that the system remains available and responsive.

+### 7. Frontend Protected Routes
+- Some routes in the frontend are **protected** and require the user to be authenticated before accessing them, as well as having specific authorization (i.e., roles).
+- If the user is not logged in, or their session has expired, they are automatically redirected to the login page.
+- Protected routes rely on the **role of current user** stored securely in the frontend (e.g., in **localStorage**) to verify the user’s identity before granting access.

+### 8. Email Verification on User Registration
+- **Email verification** is implemented as part of the user registration process to ensure the validity of the user's email address.
+- After a user registers, a verification email containing a token is sent to the provided email address.
+- The user must click on the verification link to confirm their email address before gaining access to certain features of the application.
+- This step prevents fake or invalid email addresses from being used and adds an extra layer of security to the user registration process.

+---

 ## User Roles and Permissions

 | **Role**       | **Permissions**                                                                                                                                                                                                                                                                                                  |